The no-contact rule is the most discussed rule in the whole break up recovery field.

-It’s the most important precondition to healing from a break up or divorce.
+It’s an essential precondition to healing from a breakup or divorce.

 Why do we aspire to stay friends with our Exes, even though we sense that it’s bad for us?

 Let’s examine the “Dumpers” and “Dumpees” separately:

 1. The “Dumpees”:

 The dumpee wants to stay friends for the obvious reason: